RDMJeanne/FolderStructure/PhD/03_Presentations/G_Presentations_README.md

 ## Best Practice Recommendations

 ### Giving credit for illustrations
-When you collect foreign illustrations (e.g., memes, paper figures, etc.), note down the **source** immediately so you do not forget.
-You could do this in a large table for this purpose, sitting withing your foreign illustrations subfolder.
+When you collect third-party licensed illustrations (e.g., memes, paper figures, etc.), note down the **source** immediately so you do not forget.
+You could do this in a large table for this purpose, putting within your foreign illustrations subfolder.

 When you use illustrations that are not your own work in your presentations or other publications, they should be **cited** properly.
 In some cases, e.g., comic strips, make sure to double check under which **license** the illustrations are - it is possible that you have to ask for permission or cite the license too.